 Earnings before interest, taxes, depreciation, amortization and special items.

-Expression of creditworthiness of a creditor or financial instrument by an agency specialized in evaluating credit risk.
+An expression of the creditworthiness of a creditor or financial instrument by an agency specialized in evaluating credit risk.

 SE & Co.
 KGaA